5 Simple Steps You Can Take To Improve Your IR35 Status

 5. End client confirmation of working practises

 Any IR35 enquiry will place huge emphasis on the actual relationship with your end client.
-This is irrespective of whether you’re contracting via an agency or direct.
+This is irrespective of whether you're contracting via an agency or direct.
+And, to a larger extent, could become critical after April's Reform.

 Providing the arrangements are compliant, it should stop HMRC taking the investigation any further.